mramshaw/Writing_Django/README.md

 ## Database setup

-We _could_ open `polls\settings.py` and change the database settings but as I prefer to leave the time zone set to 'UTC' this will not be needed.
+We _could_ open `polls/settings.py` and change the database settings but as I prefer to leave the time zone set to UTC this will not be needed.
 We will also stick with the default `sqlite3` database.

 So lets run our database migrations: